xcape-io/ArduinoProps/EXAMPLES.md

 ## 5. *BlinkOnStm32Nucleo144Prop*: the Blink example on an STM32 Nucleo-144 prop with *ArduinoProps library*

-Sketch with *BlinkOnStm32Nucleo144Prop* has been derived *EthernetProp*.
+*BlinkOnStm32Nucleo144Prop* sketch has been derived *BlinkOnEthernetProp*.

 Includes for STM32 are different:
 ```c